-Ordinary and special Council meetings
+Ordinary and special Council meetings 3.1

-- Ordinary and special Council meetings are dealt with in the Act. - An ordinary meeting of the Council, held on a monthly basis or otherwise as determined by the Council, is for the purpose of considering and dealing with the ordinary business of the Council. - A special meeting of the Council is held for the purpose of considering and dealing with Council business that is urgent, complex in nature, for a
+- Ordinary and special Council meetings are dealt with in the Act. - An ordinary meeting of the Council, held on a monthly basis or otherwise as determined by the Council, is for the purpose of considering and dealing with the ordinary business of the Council.
+(2) - A special meeting of the Council is held for the purpose of considering and dealing with Council business that is urgent, complex in nature, for a (3)particular purpose or confidential.

-3.2 Calling Council meetings

-The calling of Council meetings is dealt with in the Act.
+Calling Council meetings The calling of Council meetings is dealt with in the Act.